r57zone/XInput/README.md

 <li>xinput9_1_0.dll</li>
 </ul>
 <h2>EN:</h2>
-XInput emulation library, written on Delphi, which allows to control the game from any device pretending Xbox controller.
+XInput emulation library, which allows to control the game from any device pretending Xbox controller.
 <br><br>
 For example, you can connect the old game pad or any other controller, and make a homemade gamepad from Arduino.
 Also can be used to intercept the vibration of the library.